srinivalusuk3621/JavaLabPrograms/README.md

 ---

-# Task 1
+# Experiment 1

-## Task 1A – Primitive Data Types
+## 1A – Default Values of Primitive Data Types

 **Aim:**
-To write a Java program to demonstrate primitive data types in Java.
+Write a JAVA program to display default value of all primitive data types in JAVA.

 **Code Link:**
 [View Code](task-1/task1a.java)